david8801/flow/content/blog/it-sphere-how-to-start.md

 Don’t forget about English.
 There are a million ways to learn it now.
 English not only opens up the opportunity to work abroad (which is an excellent addition to the skill) but also to absorb information much faster because many quality courses and scholarly sources are written in this language.

 I watched a lot of content in English for a year, and I can already communicate fluently with native speakers.
-I believe that you can learn a lot on your own so that I will leave a couple of useful sites:
+I believe that you can learn a lot on your own so I will leave a couple of useful sites:

 ## [dou.ua](https://dou.ua/)